Coal-fired power station: Subsidies

 Coal power plants tend to serve as base load technology, as they have high availability factors, and are relatively difficult and expensive to ramp up and down.
 As such, they perform poorly in real-time energy markets, where they are unable to respond to changes in the locational marginal price.
 In the United States, this has been especially true in light of the advent of cheap natural gas, which can serve as a fuel in dispatchable power plants that substitute the role of baseload on the grid.

 In 2020 the coal industry was subsidized $US18 billion.

 Finance

+Coal financing is the financial support provided for coal-related projects, encompassing coal mining and coal-fired power stations.
+Its role in shaping the global energy landscape and its environmental and climate impacts have made it a subject of concern.
+The misalignment of coal financing with international climate objectives, particularly the Paris Agreement, has garnered attention.

+The Paris Agreement aims to restrict global warming to well below 2 degrees Celsius and ideally limit it to 1.5 degrees Celsius.
+Achieving these goals necessitates a substantial reduction in coal-related activities.

+Studies, including finance-based accounting of coal emissions, have revealed a misalignment of coal financing with climate objectives.
+Major nations, such as China, Japan, and the U.S., have extended financial support to overseas coal power infrastructure.
 The largest backers are Chinese banks under the Belt and Road Initiative (BRI).
+This support has led to significant long-term climate and financial risks and harms the objectives of reducing CO2 emissions set by the Paris Agreement, of which China, the United States and Japan are signatories.
+A substantial portion of the associated CO_{2} emissions is anticipated to occur after 2019.

+Coal financing poses challenges to the global decarbonization of the power generation sector.
+As renewable energy technologies become cost-competitive, the economic viability of coal projects diminishes, making past fossil fuel investments less attractive.
+To address these concerns and align with climate goals, there is a growing call for stricter policies regarding overseas coal financing.
+Countries, including Japan and the U.S., have faced criticism for permitting the financing of certain coal projects.
+Strengthening the policies, potentially by banning public financing of coal projects entirely, would enhance their climate efforts and credibility.
+In addition, Enhanced transparency in disclosing financing details is crucial for evaluating their environmental impacts.

 Capacity factors

 In India capacity factors are below 60%.
 In 2020 coal-fired power stations in the United States had an overall capacity factor of 40%; that is, they operated at a little less than half of their cumulative nameplate capacity.